moraneus/pydejavu/README.md

 allowing you to perform operations with decimal precision.
 However, when these values are passed to the declarative phase (for example, in the logic specified in your properties), they will be automatically cast to integers.
-This casting ensures compatibility with the formal verification process, which typically operates on integer values.
+This casting ensures compatibility with the DejaVu formal verification process, which typically operates on integer values.

 Example:
 ```csv